bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/collapse.md

 directive).
 In this example we **must control the attributes ourselves** for proper accessibility support.

+By default, an initially visible collapse will not animate on mount.
+To enable the collapse expanding animation on mount, set the `toggle` prop on `<BCollapse>` and leave the `visible` prop as false.

 <<< DEMO ./demo/CollapseModel.vue

 ## Trigger multiple collapse elements